 The Waldorf Hilton

 The Waldorf Hotel was constructed in 1908, and it is still highly popular among London’s guests.
 It is currently a Grade II listed building.
 The hotel mostly features 1920s themes and styles.
-On the walls, you will see many black-and-white photos of celebrities and notable people through history.
+On the walls, you will see many black-and-white photos of celebrities and notable people throughout history.
 The hotel has 298 rooms, and these have a blue colour scheme.
 There are also white and gold coloured attachments.
 11 rooms in this hotel are accessible to people with disabilities.